 If you look at the OSHA literature on warehousing, it’s not surprising to see startling statistics.
 OSHA’s job is to encourage American businesses to create safer workplaces for employees.
-But there is one point in particular that’s worth noticing: warehousing has a higher than average fatal injury rate.
+But there is one point, in particular, that’s worth noticing: warehousing has a higher than average fatal injury rate.
 With more and more jobs being held in offices and away from real danger, this may not be breaking news.
 Still, it’s clear there’s still plenty of work to be done when it comes to preventing injuries.
+It’s important to remember that OSHA states the pedestrian has the right of way when operating forklifts and equipment.
 So what can we start doing now to improve workplace safety for warehouse personnel?

 The most obvious answer to the question of how to make warehouses a safer place to work is to build a culture of safety.
 A culture of safety encompasses everything from education to training, attitudes to procedures.
 A culture of safety is the foundation on which everything else sits.
 And there’s no better time than now to focus on safety and start getting serious about creating a culture where safety is the norm.
 That’s why we’re taking these final months of 2017 to zero in on warehouse safety and work towards a more accident-free 2018.

 Building a culture of safety is a process that can’t be executed overnight.
 But that doesn’t mean there aren’t things you can do right now to help you or your client onto the right track.
 One of these things is making sure the warehouse has the appropriate safety products in place to prevent accidents in high-risk areas.
 These areas typically include high forklift traffic zones, end-of-aisle areas, and in-plant offices or other areas with a significant presence of personnel.
 In this article, we’ll take a look at three products that are designed to protect people and pallet racking from coming into contact with lift trucks during daily operations.